Laufire/kiss/Notes.md

 	* As a platform that load various apps on to a single page.

+	* As a low-level library that could serve as the base for other libraries.

 	* Should incorporate emerging technologies as soon as they are standardized.
 As the goal is agile development.

 	* As a library that acts as the base to handle modules.
 I.e. if bootstrap has to be used, jQuery and Bootstrap will be loaded after KISS.

 	* The code for the App should be brief.

 	### Measures